Table of Contents

 • Time-based — every goal should have specific and realistic time-brackets.

-Setting SMART goals and deadlines is the first step to meeting deadlines.
+Setting SMART goals and timeframes is a must for managing deadlines.

 Developing a concept, designing, coding, testing, releasing, and patching a mobile app in 3 weeks is simply impossible.
 It takes 3-4 months to develop an app.
 Take other stages into consideration, and it may add up to a year — from conceptualizing to releasing a working mobile app.

 When setting project deadlines, be realistic and give the tech team a room to breathe, think, and be creative.
+If you have multiple deadlines to achieve, try not to set them all within close dates.
 This way, the final product will be of the highest quality and on time.

 Team communication is vital